DS-Homebrew/DLDI/README.md

 ### List of drivers being tested (in `dev`):
 - `g003`: M3i Zero GMP-Z003
     - By R4DS team, Chishm and lifehackerhansol
-- `ttio`: DSTT reimplementation
-    - By R4DS team, Chishm, cluny and lifehackerhansol
-    - Hotpatching DLDI from memory is not exactly stable as there are many different implementations of DLDI patchers and it will fix BSS even when doing so is unwanted